Cregneash: Living museum

 Much of the village forms a "Living Museum" dedicated to the preservation of the traditional Manx ways of life.
 Officially opened in 1938, the Cregneash Folk Village shows the typical way of life of a small Manx village in the 19th century.
 Many original Manx cottages have been preserved and exhibit Victorian farming and fishing equipment.
 Historically most of the cottages were thatched, and this is reflected on many of the cottages.

 A central museum holds a wealth of historical information, whilst many of the cottages in the village allow visitors to see rural activities performed by museum workers in traditional dress.
 Harry Kelly's cottage in the centre of the village typifies a Manx villager's home, where weaving or knitting often took place in the living area.
 In the workshop a blacksmith demonstrates some of the tools and techniques used to make horseshoes and other metal equipment of the time.

 Edward Faragher's (known in Manx as Ned Beg Hom Ruy or simply Ned Beg) cottage holds an exhibition about the Manx language, as Cregneash was an important location in the survival of the language around the start of the 20th century.

 Annual Manx festivals are held in Cregneash and it is home to a flock of the rare four-horned Loaghtan sheep.

-Due to the village's relative isolation from other urban areas on the Island, it is one of the 26 Dark Sky Discovery Sites on the Isle of Man.
+Due to the village's relative isolation from other urban areas on the Island, it is one of the 26 Dark Sky Discovery Sites in the Isle of Man.

 St. Peter's Church in the centre of the village was built in 1878 and still holds regular worship services on Sundays.